vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_android_login_screen_add_username_password.html.md

 The Username has id 'username' & the text is rendered from the string 'lbl_username'.
 The input field has id 'fld_username' & the hint is rendered from string 'lbl_enter_username'.
 We need to add the strings entry too.

-Since EditText has no value to start with, the width of the element need to be specified through **layout_width**.
-The value in 'dp' signifies 'density pixel'.

 `res/values/strings.xml`